fregnani2/api-java/readme.md

 # Transaction API
 ## Overview
-This API is used to manage transactions, it is possible to create clients, accounts and transactions.
-The API is RESTful and all responses are in JSON format.
+This API is used to manage transactions, it is possible to create clients and make transactions.
+It uses Spring Boot, Spring Data JPA, H2 database and Lombok.

 ## Getting Started
 ### Prerequisites
-- Java 17
+- Java JDK 17

-### Step 1: Configure IntelliJ IDEA
+### Step by step guide
-1. Open IntelliJ IDEA.
-2. Click on `File` -> `New` -> `Project from Version Control`.
-3. Enter the URL of this repository and click `Clone`.
+1. Clone the repository:
+2. Import the project into your favorite IDE.
+3. Install the maven dependencies.
+4. Run the project.

 ### Step 2: Install Dependencies
 1. Open the terminal and navigate to the project directory.